berry2012/kubeadm-lab-on-aws/README.md

 ```
 - Inspect and execute the output of the command generated above.

 - To Create inventory file.
-Edit the inventory.sh and update the variable SSH_KEY_FILE and REGION accordingly
+Edit the inventory.sh and update the REGION if different from `eu-west-1`.

 - View the inventory file and update it according to your AWS environment setup
 ```